 plaintext, the Key-Auth from the decrypted Authentication frame shall be checked.
 If it is incorrect, authentication

 shall be deemed a failure.
-If authentication is deemed a failure, the KCK2, KEK2, KCK, KEK, and
+If authentication is deemed a failure, the KCK2, KEK2, and

 TK shall be irretrievably destroyed.
-If authentication is not deemed a failure, the AP shall check the Key- Auth field in the Key Confirmation element.
+If authentication is not deemed a failure, the STA [CID 2876]shall check the Key- Auth field in the Key Confirmation element.

 For FILS Authentication using a trusted third party, the STA shall construct a verifier as follows: